mhsabbagh/zayzafoun/README.md

 ### Installation:

-Download all the files an extract them to a new folder, then run:
+Download all the files and extract them to a new folder, then run:

     ./zayzafoun.py
 For deployment with apache2, you may see this: http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/ For deployment with nginx and others: http://flask.pocoo.org/docs/0.10/deploying/uwsgi/